This topic describes how you can configure the BOSH Director tile for VMware vSphere.

 If you want to use Docker registries to run TAS for VMs app instances in Docker containers, enter the certificate for your private Docker registry in this text box.
 For more information about running app instances in TAS for VMs using Docker registries, see Using Docker Registries.

-3. To include the Tanzu Operations Manager root CA in the Trusted Certificates text box, select the Include Tanzu Ops Manager Root CA in Trusted Certs check box.
+3. To include both the Tanzu Operations Manager root CA and the certificates pasted into Trusted Certificates in the trusted_certs field in the BOSH director manifest, select the Include Tanzu Ops Manager Root CA in Trusted Certs check box.
 BOSH Director includes this CA in the trust store of every VM that it deploys.

 If you are using Tanzu Operations Manager to generate certificates for either a load balancer or router, then you must select this check box.